sysdia-solutions/thumbifier/README.md

     a single page.
 The page option allows to specify the page from the input file to use in the conversion process.
 The page field will default to `1` if no value is provided.
+* frame
+  * Video input file formats require a specific frame to be supplied as this will be the frame from the video used to create the output jpg file.
+The frame field is supplied in this format `hh:mm:ss` so if the required frame is at 1 minute 32 seconds of the video file then the frame would be `00:01:32`.
+The frame field will default to `1` if no value is provided.

 ###### Request Failure